TUVIMEN/pornhub-scraper/README.md

 The script gets links from sitemap and downloads specified pages (4 in parallel).
 Files are named by sha256sum of their urls.

+It's recommended that you use -S option to save time.

 Download pornstars into DIR

     pornhub -p DIR